idirlab/largeKGEeval/scripts/README.md

 We conducted link prediction experiments using the four aforementioned KGE models in the DGL-KE framework on datasets FB-CVT-REV, FB+CVT-REV, and FB15k-237.
 We used the hyperparameters suggested in DGL-KE with some tweaks.
 The scripts and logs of our training are available in the folder logs.

 ### Other Evaluation Protocols
-For Entity-Pair Ranking, Property Prediction, and Triple Classification, we have explained in detail how to perform the experiments in our [manuscript](https://arxiv.org/abs/2504.08970).
+For Entity-Pair Ranking, Property Prediction, and Triple Classification, we have explained in detail how to perform the experiments in our manuscript.
 (Please see the modified general_models.py file in the DGL-KE framework.)

-Should you have any questions, please contact [us](mailto:nasim.shirvanimahdavi2@mavs.uta.edu).